-AFTER SCHOOL CARE - ST. JOSEPH CLUB is modeled after Jesus' father, who cared for Jesus as if he were his child.
-After-school care begins from dismissal at 2:40 p.m.
-(11:00 on half days) until 5:45 p.m.
+SJC is modeled after Jesus' father, who cared for Jesus as if he were his own child.
+After school care begins from dismissal at 2:30 p.m.
+(11:00 on half days) until 5:00 p.m.
 All children will be supervised by staff from the time of their arrival until they are dismissed to either the parent or person approved on the child's information card.
-Care is not available on Snow days, Holidays, or Professional Development Days.
+Care is not available on Snow days, Holidays, Professional Development Days.
 (See SJC Calendar) CONTACT St. Joseph Club via email at jwinkler@gtacs.org